Programme for Belize

 Organisation’s aim: To promote the conservation of Belize's natural heritage and the sustainable use of the forest's resources.

-Programme for Belize (PfB) was initially formed when the Massachusetts Audubon Society funded a start-up grant to save a region of tropical forests about to be cleared for agriculture.
-WLT was established to raise funds and provided additional funding towards securing the Rio Bravo Conservation Management Area.
+Programme for Belize (PfB) first came into being when the Massachusetts Audubon Society funded a start-up grant to save a region of tropical forests about to be cleared for agriculture.
+World Land Trust was set up to raise funds for this project, and provided additional funding towards securing the Rio Bravo Conservation Management Area.

 Partnership with WLT

-The WLT was originally established to raise funds to purchase land through PfB in order to create the Rio Bravo Conservation Management Area.
-The Buy an Acre concept was born and working with overseas project partners has become WLT’s model for effective conservation.
+WLT’s original purpose was to raise funds to purchase land through Programme for Belize, to create the Rio Bravo Conservation Management Area.
+The Buy an Acre concept was born.
+Working with overseas project partners has become WLT’s model for effective conservation.

-With support from newly-formed World Land Trust (known at that time also as Programme for Belize), PfB was able to save initially 110,000 acres of forest that was to be sold to make way for Mennonite agriculture.
-Since then more land has been added to the protected area and buffer zones created.
-All the land is now purchased and protected by PfB and WLT remains in close contact and funds other aspects of their work from time to time.
+With support from newly-formed World Land Trust (itself also known at that time as Programme for Belize), PfB was able to save 110,000 acres of forest that would otherwise have made way for Mennonite agriculture.
+Since then the protected area has increased in size with the addition of buffer zones, and PfB now owns all the protected land.
+WLT remains in close contact with Programme for Belize, and provided them with emergency funding in 2016 after their reserves and offices suffered hurricane damage.

 Other projects and activities

-2000: Awarded the ‘Ecotourism Showcase 2000 Award’ at the Non-Profits in Travel Conference for demonstrating how ecotourism can be used as a tool for sustainable conservation management;
+2000: The ‘Ecotourism Showcase 2000 Award’ at the Non-Profits in Travel Conference: awarded for demonstrating how ecotourism can be used as a tool for sustainable conservation management

-2002: Received Honourable mention in the ‘World Legacy Awards Destination Stewardship Category’ for their protection of the natural and cultural heritage of the Rio Bravo Conservation and Management Area;
+2002: Honourable mention in the ‘World Legacy Awards Destination Stewardship Category’: for their protection of the natural and cultural heritage of the Rio Bravo Conservation and Management Area

-2007: Received the ‘Tourism for Tomorrow’ Award from British Airways for their innovative approach to ecotourism;
+2007: ‘Tourism for Tomorrow’ Award from British Airways: awarded for their innovative approach to ecotourism;

-2008: Awarded ‘Educational Institution of the Year’ in conjunction with the eighth National Tourism Awards Ceremony, also that year the La Milpa Field Station became a member of the Eco-Index of Sustainable Tourism
+2008: ‘Educational Institution of the Year’: awarded in conjunction with the eighth National Tourism Awards Ceremony.
+In 2008 the La Milpa Field Station also became a member of the Eco-Index of Sustainable Tourism

 Managing Director: Edilberto Romero